kfcampbell/quarto-docker-sandbox/README.md

 ---
 ```
 3. Execute the script: `./run.sh`.
 - This will build the Docker image and run it locally.
-The first build will take a long time, but after that with cached images it will be super quick.
+The first build will take a long time (~30 minutes for me), but after that with cached images it will be super quick.
 - Navigate to http://localhost:3838 in your browser to see your rendered Quarto notebook.
 It will reload your changes each time you edit and save your HW2.qmd file.

 ## Notes